rupalkhilari/genome-designer/extensions/ServerExtensions.md

 At the moment, server extensions are installed at server build-time and run alongside the rest of the server.

+"Native Extensions" (`server/extensions/native/`) are bundled into the main application, as they require on files and/or singletons within the application Code Base.

+More general server extension are required at compile-time and their routers attached dynamically.
+These extensions are self-contained, and do not rely on files within the Constructor Code Base.
+Functionality will be added over time to ease the writing of these extensions for third parties.

+Constructor provides REST APIs that the router can call internally for accessing or persisting data.

+## Extension Structure

+A field `router` is required in `package.json`, and this file path will be required and added to the extension router dynamically.

+### Recommendations

 Certain types of server extensions, e.g. conversion, are recommended to follow a provided, conventional API.

-Constructor provides REST APIs that the router can call internally for accessing or persisting data.

 ### Possible Future Limitations